Keeping our children and staff safe and happy is a key priority.

 There is an ethos of 'It could happen here.'
 Staff are knowledgeable and vigilant in looking for signs of concern due to abuse in any form.

 All safeguarding concerns are addressed at the earliest opportunity by the Headteacher as Designated Safeguarding Lead, or Mrs Knapper, Mrs Spencer or Mrs Harbour as the Deputy Designated Safeguarding Leads.

-Additionally, several staff are trained in managing the health care needs of pupils with Health care Plans.
+Additionally, several staff are trained in managing the health care needs of pupils with Health care Plans, and all teaching assistants and administrative staff are first aid trained.